 The possibility of a gas carrier experiencing an incident does exist (see Introduction, Table 1).
 This could lead to cargo tank damage and an uncontrolled release of the product resulting in evaporation and dispersion of the product and in some cases brittle fracture of the ship's hull.
 One of the basic aims of the Codes is that a ship built to the construction requirements of the Codes should be able to survive the normal effects of flooding following assumed hull damage caused by some external force, to protect the cargo tanks from penetration damage caused by minor incidents such as ramming a jetty, tug or some other hard object and to give a measure of protection to the ship from major damage caused by incidents such as collisions and groundings (see Figure 20).
-To this end, the construction and compartmentation of all gas carriers offer substantial protection of the cargo containment so that penetration damage is not transmitted to the cargo containment system.
+To this end, the construction and compartmentation of all gas carriers offer substantial protection of the cargo containment system.

-Figure 20.
-(Copyright Cedre).
+Figure 20 (Copyright Cedre).
 One of the objectives of the Codes is to ensure substantial protection against accidental damage.